CCBDA-UPC/Assignments-2025/Lab08.md

 ### Use the REST API

 Once the API is tested, you can see it working inside a web page.
-The files in the `webpage1` folder of the zip file that you downloaded, are the mininmal web page using the REST API built above.
+The files in the `webpage1` folder of the zip file that you downloaded, are a mininmal web page using the REST API built above.
 But before opening in your browser the file "index.html", you need to change the value of the variable `apiUrl` to the current value of the "**CrudHttpAPI**" API Gateway.

 The JavaScript code uses jQuery to create a "GET" request as soon as the web page loads and a "POST" request when the visitor submits the form.